oussema-fatnassi/runtrack_java_spring/README.md

 Quelle est l'importance des annotations, telles que @Entity, dans le contexte de JPA ?
 @Entity annotation in the JPA context is really important since it helps telling the JPA provider to map my Java class into a database table.
 Without @Entity, JPA completely ignores the class and it does not create the table

+#Job4
+Comment Spring Data facilite-t-il la création de requêtes de base de données?
+Spring Data makes it easy to create a database query in the repository interface and Spring generates directly the query We can also have advanced queries using simply keywords